 To correct the situation, the marketer should:

 If the bounce rate has decreased, it is necessary to segment all data by traffic channels.
-After the site transformation, the bounce rate should drop by a few percent.
+After the website transformation, the bounce rate should drop by a few percent.

 Optimizing pages and call to action